mrwm/ffckiframes/README.md

-# ffckoverlays
+# ffckiframes
-Right-click any overlay to remove it.
-Inspired by the Chrome extension "F*ck Overlays" (https://chrome.google.com/webstore/detail/fck-overlays/ppedokobpbdajgiejhnjfbdjlgobcpkp).
+Right-click any iframes to remove it.
+Forked from the [firefox ffckoverlay extension](https://github.com/mashedkeyboard/ffckoverlays).